makyo/rpg.drab-makyo.com/games/corgi/story-form/part-01.md

 Any hopes that the route out of the palace would be easy were quickly dashed.
 The first corner they rounded dumped them into a small room, where they were greeted by several dwarves, axes drawn.

 Sarai's relief at seeing armed dwarves lasted only the time it took to get a look at one of them in the firelight.
-His throat had been slit from ear to ear, and it looked as though its arm had been cut to the bone.
+It's throat had been slit from ear to ear, and it looked as though its arm had been cut to the bone.
 Eyes glowing a faint bluish tinge, it muttered something inaudible and stomped toward the four.

 Sarai slipped the wall and made to loose her arrow at the attacker, but the king lunged into the room and obscured her shot.